By Tim Lambert

 The Dominican Republic in the 21st Century

 Today the Dominican Republic still exports sugar and coffee but tourism is a rapidly growing industry.
 Although the Dominican Republic is still poor the economy is growing strongly.
-Today the population of the Dominican Republic is 11 million.
+In 2024 the population of the Dominican Republic was 11 million.